-The codex login status subcommand prints the active authentication mode for the local CLI profile.
-Current OpenAI Codex docs state that the CLI supports both ChatGPT and API key sign-in, and the CLI and IDE extension reuse the same cached login details.
+The codex login status subcommand reads the cached authentication state for the current CLI environment and prints the active sign-in mode.
+Codex local surfaces support ChatGPT sign-in and API-key sign-in, and the CLI and IDE extension reuse the same cached login details.
+A one-off CODEX_API_KEY for codex exec does not become a cached login.

 Related: How to log out of Codex